AmarGupta2503/Library-management-System2/README.md

 # Library-management-System
 A Library Management System (LMS) is a software designed to manage and automate the various tasks and activities of a library.
 It helps streamline library operations, improve efficiency, and provide better services to library users.
 Here are key components and features of a typical Library Management System:

-• Model: The Model represents the data and business logic of the application.
-In this project, the Model includes two main entities: Book and Library.
-The Book entity represents a book with attributes such as name, price, and author name.
-The Library entity represents a library with attributes such as name, address, pincode, and a list of books.
+• Model:
+The model represents the application's data and business logic.
+It is responsible for managing and manipulating the data, as well as responding to requests for information about the state of the application.
+In Java, the model typically consists of classes that represent entities, data structures, and business logic.
+It can also include database access code.

+• View:
-• View: The View is responsible for presenting the data to the user and receiving user input.
-In this project, the View would include the user interface components such as forms, tables, and buttons used to interact with the system.
+The view is responsible for presenting the data to the user and receiving user input.
+It displays information from the model and sends user actions back to the controller for further processing.
+In Java, the view is often implemented using UI components such as JavaFX views, Swing components, or JSP pages in web applications.

+• Controller:
-• Controller: The Controller acts as an intermediary between the Model and the View.
-It processes user input from the View, interacts with the Model to perform actions such as adding, removing, updating, and deleting books, and updates the View to reflect the changes.
+The controller acts as an intermediary between the model and the view.
+It receives user input from the view, processes it, and updates the model accordingly.
+It also receives notifications from the model about changes and updates the view to reflect those changes.
+In Java, controllers are implemented as classes that handle user input events, orchestrate interactions between the model and the view, and update the model and view accordingly.

 Entities
 Book